Our Work

 +

-The official county record on the disappearance is brief — surprisingly so for a case that generated the volume of local attention it did in those first weeks.
-A missing persons report was filed by the subject's mother on a Monday morning.
-A search was conducted over the following ten days.
-No remains were found.
-The case was classified as an open missing persons matter and transferred to the state database, where it remains today, technically active, practically dormant.
+The official record on the disappearance is surprisingly thin for a case that once consumed the town.
+A missing persons report was filed on a Monday morning.
+Search efforts continued for ten days.
+No remains were recovered.
+Eventually the case was transferred into the state system, where it remains technically active and practically forgotten.

 02